An introduction to Naples

 And so we kick off this list with arguably the best course in the area, the superb Naples National.
 Designed by the design duo of Michael Hardzan and Dana Fry, the brains behind the equally fantastic Calusa Pines we look at later, the course opened for play in 1992.

-Located to the southeast of downtown Naples and a couple of minutes south of Alligator Alley, the National course is literally bordering the alligator habitat of the Everglades.
-So it goes without saying water is going to come into play, and on several holes this is more than just part of the scenery with carries required to reach the putting surface.
+Located to the southeast of downtown Naples and a couple of minutes south of Alligator Alley, the National course literally borders the alligator habitat of the Everglades.
+So it goes without saying water is going to come into play.

 Aside from water and wetlands, the course is surrounded by cypress and pine trees with immense sandy waste-areas a feature on most holes.
 There is quite a juxtaposition as the scrubby run-offs contrast the immaculately pristine playing surfaces.